mmontee/nrf52840_openWSN_sensor_node/README.md

 <h4>Incomplete:</h4>
 <ul>
-  <li><strong>Signal Capture and Processing on nRF52840</strong>: Expand the ADC application to capture and process a time series of samples directly on the XIAO nrf52840.</li>
+  <li><strong>Signal Capture and Processing on nRF52840</strong>: Expand the ADC application to capture and process a time series of samples directly on the XIAO nRF52840.</li>
-  <li><strong>Teensy4.0 openWSB output parse program</strong>: Procure new LTE-M modem and continue testing/development.</li>
+  <li><strong>Teensy 4.0 OpenWSN Output Parse Program</strong>: Procure a new LTE-M modem and continue testing/development.</li>
 </ul>

 <h3 id="current-hardware-status">Current Hardware Status</h3>